What is an A1C Conversion Chart?

 The estimated Average Glucose (eAG) measures the average blood sugar levels over a period.
 It's expressed in the same units (mg/dL or mmol/L) as daily blood glucose monitoring, making it more relatable for individuals with diabetes.

-Assists in risk assessment
+Assists in assessing risk factors

 Consistently high eAG values can be a precursor to potential diabetes-related complications.
 It's crucial to understand that while occasional spikes in blood sugar might not be immediately harmful, sustained elevated levels can harm various organs and systems.